mstksg/inCode/copy/entries/five-point-haskell-2.md

 [solid]: https://en.wikipedia.org/wiki/SOLID

 Basically: treat all monomorphic code with suspicion.
-Maybe it's a symptom of you trying to hold on to more control, when you really should be letting go.
+It may be a symptom of you trying to hold on to more control, when you should be letting go.

 Embracing Unconditional Election
 --------------------------------